President & CEO

 .
 In its first decade, the firm specialized in large ticket commercial equipment leasing.
 Leasing quickly took on a secondary role, as Jacquemin hired former bankers and focused the company’s attentions on the purchase of sub-performing and non-performing commercial loans.
 In 2006, Mr. Jacquemin’s entrepreneurial success and spirit were recognized by Ernst & Young, when he was chosen to receive the Ernst & Young Greater Washington Entrepreneur of the Year Award.
 The award is given to individuals who inspire others with their vision, determination and leadership skills.
 In 1997, he and his wife, Tracie, established The Jacquemin Family Foundation – the perfect vehicle to funnel their entrepreneurial spirit into philanthropy.
 Their dedication to provide educational and artistic opportunity for children is shown through their gifting to both small and large organizations throughout the Washington Metropolitan area and around the world.

 Mr. Jacquemin currently serves on several Boards including:

 - Penn National Gaming Inc., a NASDAQ-listed company headquartered in Reading, Pennsylvania.
 PENN is the third largest gaming company in the U.S.

-- Board of Visitors for George Mason University (www.gmu.edu), the largest and most diverse university in the Commonwealth of Virginia.
+- Board of Trustees for George Mason University (www.gmu.edu), the largest and most diverse university in the Commonwealth of Virginia.

 - Kid Pan Alley (www.kidpanalley.org), an organization inspiring and empowering children to become creators of their own music and to rekindle creativity as a core value in education.